 - Dividends: Distributions of company profits aren’t only limited to publicly listed companies.
 If a private company is profitable it may elect to return a proportion of these profits to its shareholders on a regular basis.
 Shareholders still maintain their holding of the company and receive dividend payments reflecting their share of company profit.
 Generally this happens later in a company’s lifecycle where it no longer needs to reinvest all profits into growth.

 - Private Secondary Market: The ASX is an example of a public secondary market where existing shares can be traded between buyers and sellers.
 Private secondary markets allow private company shareholders to exchange shares between one another should they elect to exit their investment, or desire to increase their holding.

-- Investment is accessible starting from as little as $100, which is a nice break from other investment opportunities at the moment and allows you to diversify (invest in many)
+- Investment is accessible starting from as little as $100 for some deals, which is a nice break from other investment opportunities at the moment and allows you to diversify (invest in many)

 - Private company investment is a great way to diversify your portfolio.
-We’ll write a more detailed blog on this soon, but it can provide protection from market forces that might impact on public shares, and this super low interest rate environment we’re currently in
+It can provide protection from market forces that might impact on public shares.

 - Support something important!
 A lot of the companies we work with are doing genuinely amazing things for the world whether they’re helping to save the environment or providing opportunities to those in need.
 You might not make a difference with a Telstra investment but you can put your money towards a positive outcome with some of our clients

 If there’s anything in particular you’re curious about, send through an enquiry to email@example.com